microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/LocalMediaSamples/HueBot/README.md

     ![Test Meeting1](Images/TestMeeting1.png)

-1. Copy the Join Microsoft Teams Meeting link.
+2. Copy the Join Microsoft Teams Meeting link.
 Depending on where you copy this, this may be encoded as a safe link in Outlook.
-If it's encoded, first decode the link and replace the " with \".
+If it's encoded, you can use it directly.
+If it's decoded, replace every " in the link with \\".

     ![Test Meeting2](Images/TestMeeting2.png)

     Example, `https://teams.microsoft.com/l/meetup-join/19:cd9ce3da56624fe69c9d7cd026f9126d@thread.skype/1509579179399?context={"Tid":"72f988bf-86f1-41af-91ab-2d7cd011db47","Oid":"550fae72-d251-43ec-868c-373732c2704f","MessageId":"1536978844957"}`

-1. Join the meeting from the Teams client and start up video.
+3. Join the meeting from the Teams client and start up video.

-1. Interact with your service, _adjusting the service URL appropriately_.
+4. Interact with your service, _adjusting the service URL appropriately_.
 Target port 9441 for the first request to the load balancer.
 The returned URL will be on a different port/node that picked up the call.
     1. Use Postman to post the following `JSON` payload.

         ##### Request